Final Openings 2025:

 Helicopter

 Meeting us in Fort McMurray, you and your guides will take a helicopter to a series of creeks and meadows that converge within a few miles of each other.
 As this rut progresses, bulls follow these creeks to a world class honey hole.
-This is our most remote and difficult to access area.
-You will be required to walk a minimum of 4 miles per day on this adventure, and sleep in a small but effective spike camp.
+This is our most remote and difficult to access area, it borders a national park, and only gets hunted every few years due to the difficulty in finding the right hunter.
+You will be required to walk a minimum of 4 miles per day on this adventure, help pack out your moose to a suitable extraction point, and sleep in a small but effective spike camp.
+This is absolutely our most ambitious hunt, and most similar to the adventures you see in the Yukon and Alaska.

 Hunt window Sept 25 to October 10